We’ve compiled a list of the top 20 days out in the South East that are DEFINITELY worth leaving the house for.

 Keep your kids active with this great indoor trampoline park.
 With trampolines lining the floor and walls, bouncing has never been more fun!
 Your kids will go crazy for this amazing way to get active and have fun.
 And a bonus – they’ll probably be completely tired out by the end, meaning an early night for us mums, phew!
-You’ll also find an AirHop – another trampoline park – near Guildford, but at slightly higher prices.
 It’s a great activity if the classic British summer isn’t looking great outdoors…

-The attractions at Tulleys Farm change seasonally, but we promise no matter when you go, your kids will love it!
+The attractions at Tulleys Farm change seasonally, but this Summer kids can sink their teeth into all-new escape room SpellCraft, which promises a magical visit.
 With logic puzzles, illusions, giant games, and one of the country’s best rated Escape Rooms, there is so much to do.
 Explore the adventure playground, take a ride on a tractor or have a game of farmers and frisbee golf.
 Your kids will be begging you to come here, time and time again.

 Head underground and explore the expansive caves in Chiselhurst, running up to 22 miles long.
 Take a guided tour as you discover mystery and history beneath your feet.
 Originally dug for chalk, they are now a huge tourist attraction, with stories on the Druids, Roman, Saxons, smugglings and even murder!
 For adventurous kids, this is a day trip that they will never forget, if you can find your way out, that is…

 This great little Museum is aimed at 6-12 year-olds and their families and is situated in Roald Dahl’s home village of Great Missenden.
-Find out about Roald Dahl’s life and stories using touch-screen monitors, hands-on exhibits and activities.
+Learn some of Roald Dahl’s best quotes plus details about his life and stories using touch-screen monitors, hands-on exhibits and activities.
 Unlock your inner storyteller, see the author’s original Writing Hut and amazing treasures from the archive in the heart of Roald Dahl country.
 Workshops, events and free storytelling take place at weekends and in school holidays.